joyoshreesaha/Portfolio/README.md

 # Joyoshree Saha - Portfolio with Authentication

-A modern, responsive portfolio website with user registration and login functionality.
+A modern, responsive portfolio website with user registration and login functionality built with PHP and MySQL.
 Users can register to access exclusive blog content and premium features.

 ## 🌟 Features